 Kafka is hard

 This is the second time in my career that I have worked with Kafka.
-It is an incredible piece of software that solves a lot of hard problems.
-However, I find that Kafka sometimes adds new kinds of problems which can make it hard to build software on top of it.
-Today I would like to share why I think that is and some of the problems I have encountered.
+It's an incredible piece of software that solves a lot of hard problems.
+However, while Kafka solves a lot of hard problems, it can sometimes add new ones.
+Today I would like to talk about why I think Kafka is hard and discuss some of the new problems that Kafka can present.

 What makes Kafka hard?

 Kafka is, conceptually, quite simple.
-It is a durable, highly-available replicated log.
+It's a durable, highly available replicated log.
 Messages (records) are published and fetched from topics, and topics achieve parallelism via partitions (shards).
-Records are persisted to disk (for durability) and consumers fetch records in order within a partition.
+Records are persisted to disk (for durability), and consumers fetch records in order within a partition.
 Every consumer keeps track of which records it has processed via a per-partition counter called an offset.

-For simple use cases where you have low volume, where a total order of records doesn't matter, or where records can be produced to any partition, using Kafka is as easy as producing records at one end and consuming them at the other end.
+For simple use cases where a total order of records doesn't matter, or where records can be produced to any partition, using Kafka can be as easy as producing records at one end and consuming them at the other end.

 Where Kafka becomes hard is when you have any of the following requirements:

-- You need a total order of records for very high volume streams.
+1. You need a total order of records for high volume streams.

-- You have a high volume stream that you want to shard over as few partitions as possible (for data locality within your consumers) but keep partitions as balanced as possible.
+2. You have high volume streams that you would like to shard over as few partitions as possible (for data locality within your consumers) while keeping partitions as balanced as possible.

 High volume streams

-You want to distribute records over partitions as evenly as possible.
-This helps prevent hotspots which can lead to consumption lag in a small number of partitions (this is a painful situation to find yourself in by the way).
-The obvious answer here is to use round-robin such that every producer distributes records over all partitions equally, and it works great if you do not need a total order of records or if you do not need to maximize data locality.
+With Kafka, you want to keep partitions as balanced as possible.
+This helps prevent hotspots, which can lead to consumption lag in a small number of partitions (this is a painful situation to find yourself in).
+The obvious answer here is to use round-robin such that every producer distributes records over all partitions equally, and it works great if you don't need a total order of records nor need to maximize data locality within your partitions.

-However if you have any of these requirements then round-robin is not a good choice.
+However, if you have either of these requirements, round-robin is not a good choice.
 What you can do instead is choose a partition key for each record and let Kafka decide which partitions own which partition keys (this is typically done via a hash function modulo the number of partitions for the topic).

-But what happens if you have a few really hot partition keys?
-You could divide the key space up further by adding shard numbers to the end of the partition key.
-For example you can split up the partition key hotkey into two partition keys hotkey.0 and hotkey.1.
+But what if you have a few really hot partition keys?
+You can divide the key space by adding shard numbers to the end of partition keys.
+For example, you can split up the partition key hotkey into two partition keys called hotkey.0 and hotkey.1.

-But how do you know which keys are hot and which keys are not?
-You have to find a way to track the volume of every partition key and adjust the shard factor for your entire keyspace (hopefully automatically).
-This is a lot of work!
-And you can't track this volume in the consumers because variations in consumer throughput will mess up your numbers.
-You instead need to track this data of out band.
+How do you know which keys are hot and which keys are not?
+You have to find a way to track the volume of every partition key and adjust the shard factor for each partition key in your keyspace (hopefully automatically).
+You can't track this volume in the consumers because variations in consumer throughput will mess up your numbers.
+You instead need to track this data out of band.

 You may have consumers that need to batch records in memory for a period of time.
-For example, to build bloom filters for an index, or to compress data into a small number of files for archiving purposes.
-Whatever the reason, consumers that batch records come with a number of challenges.
+For example, to compress data into a small number of files for archiving purposes.
+Whatever the reason, consumers that batch records come with several challenges.

 For example, suppose you have a topic with 100 partitions and 25 consumers, such that a consumer is expected to consume (on average) 4 partitions each.
 They each buffer 500MB of data in memory per partition, process the data, commit an offset and start again.
 You estimate that each consumer needs 2GB of memory for the in-memory buffers (4 × 500MB) plus some overhead (50%).

-Ideally an overloaded consumer would tell Kafka "I cannot take any more partitions right now, please find someone else".
+Ideally, an overloaded consumer would tell Kafka "I cannot take any more partitions right now, please find someone else".
 However, such a feature does not exist today.
-One way around this is to manage partition assignment yourself.
-However, you risk re-implementing many of the features of consumer groups such as health checks, rebalancing, fetching and committing offsets, etc.
+One way around this is to manage partition assignment yourself, but you risk re-implementing many of the features of consumer groups, such as health checks, rebalancing, fetching and committing offsets.

-Second when a consumer has a partition revoked due to a rebalance it needs to decide what to do with the uncommitted records it holds in memory.
-It can either attempt to flush the data it has processed so far (even if incomplete) and commit the current offset, or discard all uncommitted data for the revoked partition and let the new consumer start again from the last committed offset.
-And if flushing is CPU or I/O intensive the consumer may not be able to commit its offset before the partition gets reassigned.
+Second, when a consumer has a partition revoked due to a rebalance, the consumer must decide what to do with the uncommitted records it holds in memory.
+It can either attempt to process the data it has buffered so far (even if incomplete) and commit the current offset, or discard all buffered data for the revoked partition and let the new consumer start again from the last committed offset.
+If rebalances require consumers to discard their buffered records, frequent rebalances may prevent consumers from making progress.
+And if flushing is CPU or I/O intensive, the consumer may not be able to commit its offset before the partition gets reassigned.
+Either of these can cause consumption lag.

 Consumption lag

 Consumption lag is a measure of unprocessed records.
-It occurs when a consumer cannot keep up with the rate records are produced and unprocessed records start to accumulate in the partition.
-One of the main challenges with consumption lag is that recovery from consumption lag can be slow, especially if records require a lot of processing and the backlog is large, and yet you cannot recover faster by adding more consumers.
-If you are not careful consumption lag can even lead to permanent data loss if it exceeds a topic's retention period.
+It occurs when a consumer cannot keep up with the rate records are produced, and unprocessed records start to accumulate in the partition.
+One of the main challenges with consumption lag is that recovery from consumption lag can be slow, especially if records require a lot of processing and the backlog is large, while at the same time you cannot recover faster by adding more consumers.
+If you are not careful, consumption lag can even lead to permanent data loss if it exceeds a topic's retention period.

-If you don't need a total order of records within a partition then you can also try a scheduler/worker pattern where the scheduler consumes records from the partition (without processing them) and creates jobs in the form of offset ranges [start, end].
+If you don't need a total order of records within a partition, you can also try a scheduler/worker pattern where the scheduler consumes records from the partition (without processing them) and creates jobs in the form of offset ranges [start, end].
 Workers pick up jobs from the scheduler, consume records between the start and end offsets, do their work and then inform the scheduler that the job is complete.
 The scheduler commits the end offset of the most recently completed job that does not create gaps (similar to how ACKs work in TCP's sliding window algorithm).
-This may not be suitable if you need exactly once semantics as when jobs fail they will need to be retried by other workers, and stateless schedulers may reschedule jobs that have completed but not yet committed.
+This may not be suitable if you need exactly once semantics, as failed jobs will need to be retried by other workers, and stateless schedulers may reschedule jobs that have completed but not yet committed.

 Summary